How to Use Chord Groove

 Playback & BPM

-• On the Chords screen, Select a saved chord progression by tapping its name.
+• On the Chords screen, select a saved chord progression by tapping its name.

 • The Play screen will display the selected chords and grooves.